Catalan modernism is an architectural style that was developed in Catalonia and mainly in Barcelona, for about 50 years, between 1880 and 1930.

 A walk through the Quadrat d'Or will allow us to admire an immense amount of architectural jewels, the result of the displacement of the bourgeois residence from the old city to the central Eixample, around 1900.
 Among the most outstanding buildings are: Casa Terrades or Casa de les Punxes, Casa Lleó i Morera, Casa Amatller, Casa Batlló, La Pedrera or Casa Milà, Casa Calvet ... among others.

-Declared a World Heritage Site by UNESCO, is considered to be one of Gaudí’s finest works.
+Declared a World Heritage Site by UNESCO, Casa Batlló is one of the most famous images of Barcelona.